🎉 Welcome to the Wordfence Intelligence Bug Bounty Program 🎉

 Yes, Wordfence reserves the right to ban any user from participating in the Wordfence Intelligence Bug Bounty Program.
 Common reasons a user may get banned are exceeding the false positive or out-of-scope vulnerability submission allowance, abusing the system by trying to undergo “bulk” automated bounty hunting, and general misconduct.

 We handle the responsible disclosure for all bounty eligible vulnerabilities.
-You're welcome to handle the repsonsible disclosure process yourself, however, the vulnerability would not be eligible for a bounty and would simply just get a CVE ID assignment.
+You're welcome to handle the responsible disclosure process yourself, however, the vulnerability would not be eligible for a bounty or a CVE ID assignment.
 If you would like to handle the responsible disclosure process yourself, make sure to check ‘No’ for the question ‘Would you like Wordfence to handle the responsible disclosure of this vulnerability on your behalf?’ when completing the vulnerability submission form.

 If you do not already have an account on wordfence.com, then you should use this researcher registration form that allows you to supply all of your profile details during registration.